apache/dubbo-website/content/en/blog/news/dubbo-registry-nacos-integration.md

 description: This article introduces how to use Nacos in Dubbo application.
 ---

-Nacos is an important registry in Dubbo ecosystem, and dubbo-registry-nacos is the implementation of Dubbo-integrated Nacos registry.
+Nacos is an important registry in the Dubbo ecosystem, and dubbo-registry-nacos is the implementation of the Dubbo-integrated Nacos registry.

 ## Preparation Works
-Before you integrate dubbo-registry-nacos into your Dubbo project, make sure the Nacos service is started in the background.
+Before you integrate dubbo-registry-nacos into your Dubbo project, ensure the Nacos service is started in the background.
 If you are not familiar with the basic use of Nacos, you can refer to the Quick Start for Nacos: https://nacos.io/en-us/docs/quick-start.html.
 Nacos versions above 0.6.1 are recommended.

 ## Get Started Quickly
-The operation steps for Dubbo to integrate Nacos into a registry are simple, the general steps can be divided into "add Maven dependency" and "configure the registry."
+The steps to integrate Dubbo with Nacos as a registry are simple, generally divided into "add Maven dependency" and "configure the registry."

 ## Increase Maven Dependency
-First, you need to add the Maven dependency of dubbo-registry-nacos to your project's pom.xml file, and it is strongly recommended that you use Dubbo 2.6.5:
+First, add the Maven dependency of dubbo-registry-nacos to your project's pom.xml file, strongly recommending Dubbo 2.6.5:

 ```xml
 <dependencies>